id-ruby/talks/README.md

 ### Slides

 Venue sometimes doesn't use a projector, but instead uses 2 flatscreen TVs that are quite a bit smaller.
-Because of this:
+Because of this, its better to follow these guidelines:

 * Use very large fonts and less text per screen so your slide is legible at the back of the room
 * If you have code examples, we suggest you make them take up the entire screen with as large a font as possible
 * Minimise the use of code examples and bullet points as they will be hard to read
 * If you want to demo something, consider using a screen capture movie or gif. [licecap](http://www.cockos.com/licecap) is a tool that can help with this.

 ### Speaking